FREQUENTLY ASKED QUESTIONS (FAQs)

 How will it be policed?

-The Code will be self-policing.
+The Code is self-policing.
 Supporters will be openly listed on www.porkprovenance.co.uk, which will be available to the public.
-A review of good labelling practice will be conducted by BPEX at the end of 2010 and published widely.
 Although there will be no formal auditing of the Code, a number of assurance schemes, such as Red Tractor, have independent auditing of the application of their logos.

 Are consumers really interested in labelling?